zoezxrli/zoezxrli.github.io/projects/senior_displacement.md

           class="map-image"
           src="/assets/images/hamilton/vulnerability_change_bar.png"
           alt="senior_displacement"><z>Chart 3: Change in Vulnerability Score by Ward (2021-2016)<z><br>
+        <d>The Vulnerability Score of each Ward is calculated based on the data of senior population ratio, renter occupancy rates,
+        rent burden, and LIM rate.
+And visualization demonstrates 2016 and 2021, as well as the vulnerability change from 2016 to 2021.
         <d>Key Observations from Figure 5(a), (b), (c), and (d): <br>
         <ul>
           1.High Vulnerability Wards:<br>